 As well as being offered with petrol and diesel engines, by 2021 the GLB will be available as an electric variant, dubbed the EQB.

-The new SUV is described by Mercedes as offering class-leading levels of versatility, and will be positioned between the upcoming second-generation GLA and the recently facelifted GLC.
-The GLB follows the A-Class hatchback and saloon, China-only long-wheelbase A-Class Saloon, B-Class, CLA, CLA Shooting Brake and GLA as the eighth model to be based on the firm’s MFA architecture.
+The new SUV is described by Mercedes as offering class-leading levels of versatility, and will be positioned between the upcoming second-generation Mercedes-Benz GLA and the recently facelifted Mercedes-Benz GLC.
+The GLB follows the Mercedes-Benz A-Class hatchback and saloon, China-only long-wheelbase A-Class Saloon, Mercedes-Benz B-Class, Mercedes-Benz CLA, CLA Shooting Brake and GLA as the eighth model to be based on the firm’s MFA architecture.

 “We asked ourselves whether there is space between the GLA and GLC,” said Britta Seeger, Mercedes-Benz board member responsible for sales.
 “The GLB is the answer to this question: a durable and practical SUV with nonetheless compact dimensions.”